LiwoHuang/Openstreet-Maps/README.md

 # Openstreet-Maps
 # About
-The user has the option to add or remove elements from the queue, as well as the option to view the number and display of elements in the queue.
+Implemented a basic graph class using adjacency matrix representation, capable of holding at most 100 vertices.
+The class provides methods to add and retrieve vertices and edges, as well as to obtain the number of vertices and edges in the graph.
+It also includes methods to retrieve the weight of a given edge and to obtain the set of neighbors for a given vertex.
+Additionally, it provides a method to dump the internal state of the graph for debugging purposes.

+The implementation leverages several C++ features, such as templates, the STL containers, and algorithms.
+The graph class uses an unordered_map to store the adjacency lists for each vertex, and the vertices are stored in a vector.
 # Tech Stack
 C,Git and Replite
 # Authorship